Category Theory for Programmers Challenges

 - Not pure, because the global variable

-is accessed, which may cause the return value to be different even if the argumentx
+yis accessed, which may cause the return value to be different even if the argumentxis the same.
+For example, callftwice with1, the first timefwill return1, and the second timefwill return2.

 2.7 - 5